SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/01-formulae.md

   <TabItem value="nodejs" label="NodeJS">

-Typically file data will be available as a `Buffer` from a network request / API or stored in the filesystem.  `cellFormula: true` should be added to the second options argument to `read` or `readFile`:
+Typically file data will be available as a `Buffer` from a network request / API or stored in the file system.  `cellFormula: true` should be added to the second options argument to `read` or `readFile`:

 **`XLSX.read`**